LegendaryLinux/AginahBot/README.md

 # AginahBot
-A Discord bot designed to help organize, host, and moderate Z3R Multiworld Tournaments.
+A Discord bot designed to help organize, host, and moderate Z3R Multiworld Games.

 ## Current Features
 - Automatic creation of race voice and text channels, and automatic assignment of permissions to prevent viewing